datapfranc/datapfranc.github.io-src/content/Howto Do data integration.md

 comment on column staging.review.dup_refid is 'Duplicate id associated to a unique "master" work_refid (duplicates exist in lt)';
 comment on column staging.review.work_uid is 'Work id used in other site; to map with lt''s work_refid during harvest';
 comment on column staging.review.parsed_review_date is 'The parse date from raw string';
-comment on column staging.review.likes is 'Nb of users liking the review (concetp likes, green flag)';
+comment on column staging.review.likes is 'Nb of users liking the review (concept likes, green flag)';
 ```

 ### Wrap-up

 We slightly cover an important aspect of BI projects: Data integration.
 Doing so, it seems not much was discussed concerning Report and Presentation aspects (although in real life we'd look at these to determine data content needed).
-My point is that Reporting should only influence data content aspect and not modelling aspect of the integration layer.
+My point is that Reporting should only influence data content aspect and not modeling aspect of the integration layer.

-Presentation layer is also more influenced by tools and technology, and many legacy designs (star schema modelling, aggregation, materialized view, etc.) may no longer play such important roles when it comes to MPP Cloud databases implementations and Tools.
+Presentation layer is also more influenced by tools and technology, and many legacy designs (star schema modeling, aggregation, materialized view, etc.) may no longer play such important roles when it comes to MPP Cloud databases implementations and Tools.
 More on that later.

 Martin